 If you can manage the pain by performing some exercises and bringing in some lifestyle changes, then you need not worry.
 However, if the pain increases and is troubling you all day and night, you should consult your doctor soon.
 Do not ignore hip pain in pregnancy.

 Next, we address a few commonly raised doubts regarding hip pain during pregnancy.

 Frequently Answered Questions

 1. Is hip pain an early sign of pregnancy?

 Although this discomfort is a part of pregnancy, it cannot be considered an early symptom of pregnancy.
 Pregnant women can experience hip pain at any time during the nine months, while some do not have it at all.

 2. How long after birth does hip pain go away?

 Ideally, the pain reduces or fades away after your baby is born.
-However, around 10-15% of women could experience this pain even after the delivery.
-The pain after delivery is not so common, and it could be due to chronic joint pain or infection, which requires a doctor’s consultation (1).
+However, some women could experience this pain even after the delivery.
+The pain after delivery is not so common, and it could be due to chronic joint pain or infection, which requires a doctor’s consultation (14).

 Mild hip pain is normal during pregnancy, and there is no need to worry about it.
 Try practicing some exercises and follow the tips we shared to manage the pain.
 Also, make sure that none of your routine activities are putting any extra pressure on your hips.
 If the pain is unmanageable, visit a healthcare provider.